hasithaa/bal.tips/content.en/docs/langlib/array/functions/map/index.md

 ---

 # `map`
-The `map` function applies a function to each member of the list and returns **a new list** containing the results.

 {{< example >}}

-The color ball example uses the `map` function to apply a `square` function to each color in an input list of colors.
-The `map` function then returns **a new list** containing the squared colors, which would be `[🟦,🟨,🟩,🟥]`.
+The `map` function applies a given function to each member of a list in order and returns **a new list** containing the result of applying the function to each member of the original list.

-The color ball example is only used for illustrative purposes, let's take a look at a few real programming examples to better understand the behavior of the `map` function.

 ## Examples